Inferring Relative Consequences of Mechanical Ventilation from Observational Data Using Game-Based Comparisons: Application 2 and 3 categories and experiment addenda

 \subsection{Application 3 Addenda}

-Application 3 uses phenotypes computed from all of cohort B data, although the experiment covers J6 data from the 0--72hr period for breaths under APVcmv while in semi-Fowler's position for 79 patients of cohort B with 3+days of MV and P:F recorded in the 72--96 hour window.
-Figures \ref{fig:cohortB_app3_char} depict waveform/settings characterization of these phenotypes and Table \ref{tab:cohortB_app3_tab} summarizes key features.
+Application 3 uses breath categories computed from all of cohort B data, although the experiment covers J6 data from the 0--72hr period for breaths under APVcmv while in semi-Fowler's position for 79 patients of cohort B with 3+days of MV and P:F recorded in the 72--96 hour window.
+Figures \ref{fig:cohortB_app3_char} depict waveform/settings characterization of these categories and Table \ref{tab:cohortB_app3_tab} summarizes key features.